mlodyFrontendowiec/todolist-ts/README.md

-# Simple task using typescript
+# To Do List in Typescript
+Simple exercise in typescript.